A Safer Environment for Stepping to Freedom

 Cerebral Palsy Exercise Equipment

-The support pad is secured to the patient’s chest with an easy to adjust elastic strap.
+The support pad is secured to the patient’s chest with an easy to adjust strap.
 The elasticity of the strap allows unrestricted breathing while still providing the necessary support.
 Additionally, two cross-straps provide additional support by crossing behind the user’s back and going over his shoulders.

 Cerebral Palsy Exercise Equipment